endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 If at all possible, use wrapper classes instead of explicitly allocating or freeing memory.
 This makes code exception-safe, and also avoids all sorts of memory management errors.
 Note that std::vector always stores its contents in a contiguous block of memory, which you can access with its data() function, so there is almost never any reason to allocate your own memory instead of using vector.
-If you must use explicit memory management, always use the C++ keywords "new" and "delete", rather than the C-style malloc() and free() functions.
+If you must use explicit memory management, always use the C++ keywords `new` and `delete`, rather than the C-style `malloc()` and `free()` functions.
 This is because creating memory with one set of functions and deleting it with the other results in undefined behavior.
-Also, unlike malloc(), "new" ensures that an object is properly constructed.
+Also, unlike `malloc()`, `new` ensures that an object is properly constructed.

 ## No assumptions about variable sizes

 Do not assume that sizeof(int) or sizeof(void *) will be a certain value.
-Use explicit types like int64_t when necessary, or just use a "long long" if all you care about is that a variable is at least 64 bits, not exactly 64 bits.
+Use explicit types like int64_t when necessary, or just use a `long long` if all you care about is that a variable is at least 64 bits, not exactly 64 bits.